240p test suite

-This test is still being developed.
 The main intention is to show a changing pattern on the screen, and given a visual and repetitive cue, play a beep alternating speakers.
 This should show to some degree the lag (if present) when processing the signal.

 As an added feature, the user can click the A button when the sprite is aligned with the one on the background, and the offset in frames form the actual intersection will be shown on screen.
 This can be repeated ten times and the software will calculate the average.
 Whenever the button was pressed before the actual intersection frame, the result will be ignored (but still shown onscreen).

 The B button can be used to change the direction of the sprite from vertical to horizontal, or display both at the same time.

 The C button on the Genesis and the X button on the Dreamcast can be used to turn off the audio cue.
 In the case of the Dreamcast, if a Purupuru (Jump pack) is found, it will be used as well.